AzizTw/Quine-McCluskey-algorithm/README.md

 ## How to use
 You can choose whether you want to run it interactively or not.

-For to use the interactive mode, you should run the following command:
+To use the interactive mode, you should run the following command:
 ```python main.py -i```

 For non-interactive use, you should run ```python main.py``` and specify the number of variables in the first argument, and then your minterms, and finally, the dont-cares which are optional.